 - 200 000

-Throughout Global Money Week 2017, JA Bulgaria, along with 69 partner schools, four kindergartens and four universities directly involved more than 3600 children and youth in 96 events including financial camps, competitions, financial challenges, lessons, workshops and lectures, visits to financial institutions, businesses and museums, exhibitions and online conferences.
+Throughout Global Money Week 2017, JA Bulgaria, along with 69 schools, four kindergartens and four universities directly involved more than 3600 children and youth in 96 exciting events!
+GMW was celebrated with financial camps, competitions, financial challenges, lessons, workshops, lectures, visits to financial institutions, businesses and museums, exhibitions and online conferences!

-Financial Literacy Day on 27 March was the opening event of GMW in Bulgaria.
-On this day, students took part in a budgeting challenge and worked with mentors from financial institutions such as banks, insurance and financial services companies, and finally presented their solutions to the juries consisting of high-level representatives of NN Bulgaria, Mastercard and UniCRedit Bulbank.
+Financial Literacy Day on 27 March opened GMW in Bulgaria.
+On this day, students took part in a budgeting challenge with guidance from mentors from financial institutions, and presented their solutions to juries consisting of high-level representatives from NN Bulgaria, Mastercard and UniCredit Bulbank.

-The Financial Literacy Initiative Foundation (FLI) held a variety of activities throughout Global Money Week 2017, including two one-day workshops entitled “Financial Literacy for Youth – How To Teach It?” attended by 70 teachers in the city of Pleven on 1 & 2 April.
+The Financial Literacy Initiative Foundation (FLI) held a variety of activities throughout Global Money Week 2017, including two one-day workshops entitled “Financial Literacy for Youth – How To Teach It?” which was attended by 70 teachers in the city of Pleven.
 The focus of the event was to present active learning methods that can be used in teaching financial literacy.
 FLI also organized a visit to the Bulgarian Stock Exchange for 50 young people from Sofia University “Climent Ochridski” on 28 March.
-FLI and BSE experts discussed the financial market functions and different investment strategies with the students.
-Financial workshops, visits to financial institutions and school visits were part of the activities held in 50 schools all over Bulgaria by FLI.
-Younger students took part in activities such as making saving boxes and drawings.
-Moreover, in 2017, two kindergartens took part in GMW.
+FLI and BSE experts discussed the financial market and different investment strategies with the students.
+Financial workshops and visits to financial institutions were part of the activities held for 50 schools all over Bulgaria by FLI.
+Younger students, including kindergartens, took part in activities such as making savings boxes and drawings.
 FLI also supported global GMW challenges, and helped the coverage of the Week via Bulgarian media.

-Integra Bulgaria Association, together with its partners, also continues to actively support the Week, reaching 250 children and youth through visits to Business Incubator Burgas and a meeting with the staff to present the BIB activities in front of students, a brainstorming game for creating the vision and saving plan for social entrepreneurships, a 30-second video challenge called: “I am, I dream, I will become”, posters with the GMW 2017 “Learn.
+Integra Bulgaria Association (IBA), together with its partners, also actively supported the Week, reaching 250 children and youth!
+The organization arranged visits to Business Incubator Burgas and a meeting with the staff, where students could ask questions about everyday business operations.
+IBA also organized a brainstorming game which asked youth to envision their futures and create a saving plan for social entrepreneurship ventures, a 30-second video challenge called: “I am, I dream, I will become”, and poster-making sessions with the GMW 2017 “Learn.
 Save.
-Earn.” theme, which were displayed in every participating Aflateen school and visits to the branch of the Invest bank.
-For 96% of the children, this was the first entry into a bank office and they showed interest in the Bank's ability to serve students.
+Earn.” theme which were displayed in every participating Aflateen school.
+Finally, visits to the branch of the Invest bank were arranged courtesy of IBA, which, for 96% of the children, was their first entry into a bank office!

-Additionally, schools in Bulgaria took part in all of the GMW 2017 Challenges and won two of them: the Selfie Challenge by the students from the Secondary School “Dimitar Blagoev”, Provadia, and the Video Challenge – from Secondary School “Vela Blagoeva”, Veliko Tarnovo.
+Additionally, schools in Bulgaria took part in all of the GMW2017 Challenges!
+The Selfie Challenge was won by the students from the Secondary School “Dimitar Blagoev”, Provadia, and the Video Challenge was won by Secondary School “Vela Blagoeva”, Veliko Tarnovo.
 Furthermore, a lecture for upper-secondary students on the characteristics of Bulgarian currency was delivered by an expert from the Bulgarian National Bank.

 2016 Bulgaria Global Money Week